Anyone who is familiar with bengal cats will likely also be familiar with the Asian leopard cat, the wild ancestor of the bengal.

 One of the more striking bengal cats in the world is the snow bengal.

-Continue readingWhen looking for a bengal cat to buy, you may be surprised by how much their price tag is up front.
+Continue readingWhen looking for a bengal cat to buy, you might be surprised by how much their price tag is up front.

 Continue readingOver the last decade, bengal cats have risen in fame to become one of the most popular cat breeds in the world.